Updated: 10th of December, 2019

 To have a cute yet prehistoric-looking turtle swimming across your home aquarium can be one of the coolest things.
-However, after some research you find out that these creatures are noticeably messy, potentially leading you to wonder what’s the best water filter for an aquatic turtle-based tank.
+However, after some research you find out that these creatures are noticeably messy, and now you wonder what’s the best filter and most reliable media for your new aquatic turtle tank.

-Could it be the powerful canister type?
-Or you could get away with an internal filtering system?
+Could it be the external canister one which is powerful and quiet?
+Or you could get away with an internal HOB filtering system?

-No worries – I’ve put together some reviews and recommendations to help with that.
+I’ve put together some detailed recommendations to help with that.

 To be honest, I’ve seen a few turtle tanks that ran successfully on HOB filters, but they were understocked and the turtles were very small juveniles.

 Eventually, my friends did upgrade to a canister filtering system and all they say now is that they won’t ever go back to Hand-on-Back filters.